clarkep/cpick/README.md

 # Cpick: a color picker

-Cpick is a simple RGB and HSV color picker that can write output colors to files.
+Cpick is a simple RGB and HSV color picker that can write color values to files.

 ![screenshot](cpick.png)